mertbakir/resume-a4/README.md

 1. ~~Write proper README.~~
 2. Projects Section
 3. Papers Section
-4. Remove side grid from front config file. > Add new scss and an if statement in head. ez.
+4. Remove side grid from front config file. > Add new scss and an if statement in head.
+Should be ez, but I'm not sure if ```/resources``` dependency of theme would be a problem.
-5. Make footer configurable from config file.
+5. ~~Make footer configurable from config file.~~
+6. Add multilanguage option.
+7. I'll write a blog post soon.
+8. Add linkedin in resume header (?)

 > I'm open to suggestions or contributions.